 Before removing the knife drive box pulley, remove the knife drive box from the header.
-Refer to Removing Knife Drive Box, page 395.
+Refer to Removing Knife Drive Box, page 433.

-- 1. Ensure the splines and bores in the pulley and drive arm are free of paint, oil, and solvents. - Apply two bands (A) of Loctite[®] #243 adhesive (or equivalent) around the shaft as shown.
+- 1. Ensure the splines and bores in the pulley and drive arm are free of paint, oil, and solvents. - 2.
+Apply two bands (A) of adhesive (Loctite® 243 or equivalent) around the shaft as shown at right.
 Apply one band at the end of the spline and the second band in the middle. - 3.
 Install the pulley (B) until flush with the end of the shaft. - Secure the pulley with 5/8 x 3 in. hex head bolt with distorted thread NC lock nut and torque to 217 Nm (160 lbf·ft).